sreeav6/kubernetes/README.md

 - Basically a Service provides networking and IP support to your application's Pods.
 GKE creates an external IP and a Load Balancer for your
   application
 - command as follows <kubectl expose deployment {type your deployname} --type=LoadBalancer --port 80 --target-port 8080
-- Example: kubectl expose deployment monolith --type=LoadBalancer --port 80 --target-port 8080
+- Example: "kubectl expose deployment monolith --type=LoadBalancer --port 80 --target-port 8080"

 # Let's access the service
 - Here we are going to access the LoadBalance service which you were exposed by using this command <kubectl get service>